 Drugs that require prior authorization may include high-cost drugs, drugs that are no more effective than another lower-cost drug, drugs that may be used for non-medical purposes, brand-name drugs that are available as generics, drugs that can be misused or abused, and drugs that have dangerous side effects.

-Your prescriber must request Prior Authorization by faxing a completed Medication Request Form to MedImpact, Harvard Pilgrim’s pharmacy benefits manager.
-Once they receive all the information they need, MedImpact will let you and your provider know within two business days whether the request was approved or denied.
-If MedImpact needs more information to make a decision, they will contact your prescriber within one business day of receiving the request.
-The request will be denied if MedImpact does not receive the additional information they need to make a decision.
+Your prescriber must request prior authorization by faxing a completed Medication Request Form to OptumRx, Harvard Pilgrim’s pharmacy benefits manager.
+Once they receive all the information they need, OptumRx will let you and your provider know within two business days whether the request was approved or denied.
+If OptumRx needs more information to make a decision, they will contact your prescriber within one business day of receiving the request.
+The request will be denied if OptumRx does not receive the additional information they need to make a decision.